Randomizing multi-product formulas for Hamiltonian simulation: Comparison and numerical validation

-We have plotted error bounds of all formulas for fixed circuit depth between all methods with respect to one particular optimization of the multi-product formula parameters in Fig.\ \ref{fig:compare_bounds}.
+We have plotted the error bounds of all formulas for fixed circuit depth between all methods for one particular optimization of the multi-product formula parameters in Fig.~\ref{fig:compare_bounds}.
 Optimizing the set of parameters $\lbrace\boldsymbol{b}^{(r)} \rbrace$, we tend to achieve noticeably lower resolution factors than obtained using Childs and Wiebe's multi-product formula.
 We generally find the matching multi-product formula to have a smaller resolution factor than the closed-form multi-product formula.
 While the matching multi-product formula has a better resolution, it requires an additional layer of classical optimization.

-It is important to note that since we did not find useful bounds relating $\boldsymbol{b}$ to any of the resolution factors, further improvements of the bounds in Fig.\ \ref{fig:compare_bounds} seem possible.
-In the absence of relations $\Xi(b)$, it is necessary to numerically optimize all $\boldsymbol{b}^{(r)}$ with respect to a chosen loss function.
-We found that global optimization using basin hopping combined with Nelder-Mead optimization yields the best results, since the optimization landscape exhibits a large number of local minima.
+It is important to note that since we did not find useful bounds relating $\boldsymbol{b}$ to any of the resolution factors, further improvements of the bounds in Fig.~\ref{fig:compare_bounds} seem possible.
+In the absence of relations $\Xi(b)$, it is necessary to numerically optimize all $\boldsymbol{b}^{(r)}$ for a chosen loss function, which is not the case for Childs and Wiebe's multi-product formula due to existing, analytical relations.
+We found that global optimization using basin hopping combined with Nelder-Mead optimization yields the best results since the optimization landscape exhibits a large number of local minima.
 The optimization is also sensitive to the initial guess for those parameters, with an equal spread of positive and negative integers, i.e., $\boldsymbol{b}_\text{init}=(1,-1,2,-2,3,-3,\ldots,\chi R+1)$, leading to better results.
 It is also fruitful to vary the loss function used for optimization.
-While using the error bound for a fixed $\tau$ yields the lowest error, the corresponding resolution factors are too large to be practical.
-Amplifying the impact of the resolution factor by using $\Xi^p$ for some power $p$ in the loss function yielded better results, though other useful loss functions could be explored further.
-We have also found that bounding each parameter $b$ by the total maximum to lead to more robust results.
+On the one hand, using the error bound for a fixed $\tau$ yields the lowest error, with the downside that the corresponding resolution factors are too large to be practical.
+On the other hand, solely optimizing for the resolution factor might result in resolution factors arbitrarily close to one with the downside of significantly worse error bounds.
+We, therefore, found the most fruitful loss function to be the error bound with the modification of using the resolution factor $\Xi$ directly instead of $\gamma$ and amplifying its impact on the loss function by using $\Xi^p$ for some power $p$, which allows us to balance both quantities.
+Nevertheless, the use of different loss functions could be explored further.
+We have also found that bounding each parameter $b$ by the total maximum leads to more robust results.